Courses available through Skills for All.

 The list of courses funded by the State Government (the Funded Training List) is regularly updated to ensure courses funded under Skills for All are current, support the State's priorities and align public investment with public benefit.

-See list of courses with No New Enrolment (Skills for All) FTL 5.0.
+See No New Enrolments (Skills for All) Replacement courses.

 Previous Funded Training List Release notes

-For earlier releases see funded training release notes.
+For previous FTL release notes see funded training release notes.